Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Content-Length: 1000

-Upload-Offset: 1001
+Upload-Offset: 0

 The following constraints are placed on uploads regardless of whether they are single chunk or multiple chunks:

 • A client MUST NOT perform multiple POST requests in parallel for the same file to avoid race conditions and data loss or corruption.
-The server MAY terminate any ongoing POST request that utilizes the same Upload-Token.

-Resume Upload
+Resume an Upload

-Canceling an In Progress Upload
+Canceling an In-Progress Upload

 A successful deletion request MUST response with a 204 No Content.